gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-07-30-taking-command-of-the-context-menu-in-macos.md

 So, pretty easy!
 But, there are some caveats or limitations that may, or may not, annoy you.
 Perhaps we don't want the menu item to appear for such a broad range of files (all "movie files"), or maybe we want it to appear for multiple types of files (both "audio files" and "movie files").
 Sadly this is not so easy with Automator.

+Automator stores these files at `~/Library/Services/` and they will migrate to a new Mac.

 ----

 ## ContextMenu